We'd love to welcome you to the

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SOW'S EAR in Bucktail near Lewiston~Rates $165 per night for up to 6 guests. $15 per approved dog per stay.
 Add 5% of lodging for occupancy tax and $100 cleaning fee.
-Discounts for 3 or more nights are possible and week-long stays may be heavily discounted so do ask.
+Ask about discounts for week-long stays.

 We live on the river down the drive from Sow's Ear and are a great asset if you need to borrow something or jump your vehicle's dead battery, but we're pretty low-key and mostly you'll only see us if you'd like to.

-Our location is perfect for water lovers and those who would like a peaceful retreat, not that you can't kick your heels up here.
-Play your tunes at the hot tub.
+Our location is perfect for water lovers and those who would like a peaceful retreat.
+Fish.
+Hike.
 Throw sticks into the river for your dogs.
 Enjoy your time here however you like.

 We try hard to provide great lodging that is clean, welcoming and comfortable so it's rewarding when guests notice.
 We've gotten some of the sweetest thank-you notes from our guests but you'd have to be here to read them so check out our reviews on Google and Yelp to see it isn't just us tooting our horn.